top of page

 How did I determine that?

 • Almost all Union Army engineers came from the railroad industry.
 This F-shaped structure is consistently 50 feet wide for 1150 feet.
-The suitable material in the 1860s that could support 15 to 20 feet of earth was the standard 50-foot iron girders used to build railroad bridges.
+The only material suitable in the 1860s that could support 15 to 20 feet of earth was the standard 50-foot iron girders used to build railroad bridges.
 This explains why the underground structure consistently remains about 50 feet wide.

 However, GM abandoned the factory in the early 1990s.
 It was finally dismantled in late 2009.